techidaily/site-win11-tips/source/_posts/tailoring-resource-allocation-within-wsl-android-environment.md

  You have two choices when it comes to the way WSA uses your computer’s resources:**As needed** or**Continuous** .

- When you select**As needed** , it means the Subsystem will boot up from scratch, which can make the[Android apps you’ve side-loaded on Windows 11](https://www.makeuseof.com/windows-11-sideload-android-apps/) take longer to start up.
+ When you select**As needed** , it means the Subsystem will boot up from scratch, which can make the [Android apps you’ve side-loaded on Windows 11](https://www.makeuseof.com/windows-11-sideload-android-apps/) take longer to start up.
 This is the best option if your Windows 11 computer doesn’t have enough resources to spare.
 It is also the default option.

- If you find the process of installing Android apps with Windows Subsystem for Android a bit difficult, you can make it easier by reading our guide on[how to install Android apps with a double-click on Windows](https://www.makeuseof.com/install-android-apks-double-click-windows-11/) .
+ If you find the process of installing Android apps with Windows Subsystem for Android a bit difficult, you can make it easier by reading our guide on [how to install Android apps with a double-click on Windows](https://www.makeuseof.com/install-android-apks-double-click-windows-11/) .

 **Continuous** , on the other hand, keeps WSA running in the background.
 The benefit is that Android apps will fire up much quicker at the cost of using more of your computer’s resources.
 You can choose this option if your Windows 11 PC has the resources to spare.